davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 If doing so, the client MAY send a subset of this intersection to meet size constraints, but SHOULD offer multiple options.
 This reduces the chance of a reconnection if, for example, the first option in the intersection uses a signature algorithm that the client doesn’t support, or if the TLS server and DNS configuration are out of sync.

 Although this service parameter is intended to reduce trust anchor mismatches, mismatches may still occur in some scenarios.
-Clients and servers MUST continue to implement the provisions described in {{tls-extension}}, even when using this service parameter.
+Clients and servers MUST continue to implement the provisions described in {{retry-mechanism}}, even when using this service parameter.

 # ACME Extension